grncdr/xstate/README.md

 toggle_service.send_event('TOGGLE') #=> 'inactive'
 ```

+## Why?

+I find statecharts to be an elegant tool for modelling complicated application
+behaviour, and XState in particular a very nice implementation.
+Among other
+things, the [interactive visualizer](https://xstate.js.org/viz) is extremely
+useful when discussing "what should happen?" with a team.

+As such, the overall goal for this repo is to have compatibility with XState
+such that a machine definition can be created in the visualizer and copy-pasted
+into a Ruby file with no changes.

+### Plan

+The following features are implemented:

+- [x] Machines
+- [x] States
+- [x] State Nodes
+- [x] Events
+- [x] Transitions
+- [x] Hierarchical State Nodes
+- [x] Parallel State Nodes
+- [x] Final States

+The following features are partly implemented/untested:

+- [ ] Context
+- [ ] Guards
+- [ ] History
+- [ ] Actions
+- [ ] Identifying State Nodes

+These features might be implemented, but I don't know yet if they have enough
+value for Ruby applications to build them into the library:

+- [ ] Action creators
+  - [ ] Send action
+  - [ ] Raise action
+  - [ ] Log action
+- [ ] Activities
+- [ ] Services
+- [ ] Actors
+- [ ] Delayed Events and Transitions
+- [ ] Interpreting Machines

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.